-Once you have you drug card you need to start looking for a job.
-The only sure-fire ways to get hired quickly are 1) own the boat or 2) Family owned boat.
+Once you have you drug card, you need to start looking for a job.
+The only sure-fire ways to get hired quickly is to either own the boat or have your family own the boat.
 For those of us who don't own the boat, or weren't lucky enough to be born into the life, finding work can be a daunting challenge.

 It is unlikely, though not impossible, that you will simply walk down to the dock one day, drug card in hand, and get hired right away.
 Especially if you haven't been seen around the docks before.
 Most likely you will have to 'pound the docks' day after day, talking to everyone who is willing to listen, asking questions and helping out anyway you can before you even get a shot.
 It is easy to get discouraged and give up, but if you truly want to work on a fishing boat you have to put the time in.

 Luckily you don't have to starve while doing this.
 Many deckhands will pay to have you wash their boat or help ice the boat down in the morning.
 If you have shown yourself handy with a knife, they may pay you to help clean the catch.
 In fact, it is entirely possible to make a living just cleaning boats and helping out where needed.

 The best boats to try to get hired-on are usually head boats or party boats.
 These are the larger fishing boats in the harbor that take out anywhere from 25-100 people at a time and usually employ several deckhands.
 Many a fisherman has gotten his start as a 5th mate or relief mate on a large party boat.